 But first, let us consider the parallel to the book Alice in Wonderland; the following is comprised of excerpts taken from https://en.wikipedia.org/wiki/Alice’s_Adventures_in_Wonderland : Martin Gardner and other scholars have shown the book Alice in Wonderland [written by Lutwidge Dodgson under the pseudonym Lewis Carroll] to be filled with many parodies of Victorian popular culture.
 Since Carroll was a mathematician at Christ Church, it has been argued that there are many references and mathematical concepts in both this story and his later story Through the Looking Glass; examples include what have been suggested to be illustrations of the concept of a limit, number bases and positional numeral systems, the converse relation in logic, and the ring of integers modulo a specific integer.
 Deep abstraction of concepts, such as non-Euclidean geometry, abstract algebra, and the beginnings of mathematical logic, was taking over mathematics at the time Alice in Wonderland was being written (the 1860s).
 Literary scholar Melanie Bayley asserted in the magazine New Scientist that Alice in Wonderland in its final form was written as a scathing satire on new modern mathematics that was emerging in the mid-19th century.

 Today, Dodgson’s satire appears to be backward looking because, after all, there are strong arguments that modern mathematics has triumphed.
 Coming back to the topic of interest here, stochastic processes also have triumphed in terms of being wholly adopted in mathematics and science and engineering, except for a relatively small contingent of empirically-minded scientists and engineers.
-Yet, recent mathematical arguments, summarized in [B2], provide a sound mathematical basis for reversing this outcome, especially when the overwhelming evidence of practical and pragmatic and pedagogic and overarching conceptual advantages provided in the 1987 book is considered.
-The present dominance of the more abstract and less realistic stochastic process theory might be viewed as an example of the pitfalls of what has become known as groupthink or the inertia of human nature that resists changes in thinking, which is exemplified on Page 7.
+Yet, recent mathematical arguments, described in tutorial fashion on pages 3.2.and 3.3 and further supported with references cited there, provide a sound logical basis for reversing this outcome, especially when the overwhelming evidence of practical, pragmatic, pedagogic, and overarching conceptual advantages provided in the 1987 book and expanded on pages 3.2 and 3.3 here, is considered.
+The present dominance of the more abstract and less realistic stochastic process theory might be viewed as an example of the pitfalls of what has become known as groupthink or the inertia of human nature that resists changes in thinking, which is discussed in considerable detail based on numerous historical sources on Page 7.

 Before presenting the several letters comprising the debate, including the standalone article “Ensembles in Wonderland”, the final letter to SP Forum in the debate is reproduced here first to provide hindsight, especially for interpreting “Ensembles in Wonderland”.
 The bracketed text, e.g., [text], below was added at the time this material was posted on this website to enhance clarity.